 In simple terms, STIR technology allows for better caller identification because it verifies where the call is coming from at different points.
 Instead of actually preventing callers from changing their ID, it tells end users whether they should trust a call or not.

 While STIR technology was developed to be compatible with VoIP calls, this system isn’t compatible with conventional telephone networks.
 This led to the development of SHAKEN, which serves a similar purpose to STIR but it’s compatible with telephone grids that don’t rely on internet connections.

 Below, we’ve detailed what happens during each stage of a call when STIR/SHAKEN technology is implemented.

-1. Invite Is Received
+1. Invite Is received

 When someone places a phone call, a SIP invite is sent to the carrier of the person or entity making the call.
 This is the very first step in the verification process and it’s important because it triggers a series of STIR/SHAKEN events designed to verify the identity of the caller.

-2. Attestation Determination
+2. Attestation level determination